mtceballos/SIRENAdoc/SIRENAcommandline.rst

 .. option::  scaleFactor=<real>

-	Scale factor to apply to the fall time of the pulses to make possible a varying cut-off frequency of the low-pass filter (see :ref:`Low-Pass filtering <lpf>`).
+	Scale factor to apply to make possible a variable cut-off frequency of the low-pass filter.
+In fact, the cut-off frequency of the filter is :math:`1/(\pi \cdot sF)` and therefore, the box-car length is :math:`\pi \cdot sF \cdot samprate` (see :ref:`Low-Pass filtering <lpf>`).

-	If this parameter is very small, this is equivalent to avoid filtering (cut-off frequency of the low-pass filter is too high).
-If the parameter is too large, the low-pass filter band is too narrow, and not only noise is rejected during the filtering, but also the signal.
+	If the :option:`scaleFactor` makes the box-car length :math:`\leq 1` is equivalent to not filter (cut-off frequency of the low-pass filter is too high).
+If the :option:`scaleFactor` is too large, the low-pass filter band is too narrow, and not only noise is rejected during the filtering, but also the signal.

-	Default: 0.0
+	Default: 0

 .. option::  samplesUp=<int>